Galois actions on homotopy groups: Pro- -algebraic homotopy types

-\begin{lemma} If $\Gamma$ is a pro-finite group, $V$ an $n$-dimensional $\Q_l$-vector space, and $\rho:\Gamma \to \GL(V)$ a continuous representation (where the latter is given the $l$-adic topology) then there exists a lattice (i.e. a rank $n$ $\Z_l$-submodule $\L \subset V$) such that $\rho$ factors through $\GL(\L)$. \end{lemma} \begin{proof} Since $\Gamma$ is pro-finite, it is compact, and hence $\rho(\Gamma)\le \GL(V)$ must be compact. \cite{Se} LG 4 Appendix 1 Theorems 1 and 2 show that every compact subgroup of $\GL(V)$ is contained in a maximal compact subgroup, and that the maximal compact subgroups are of the form $\GL(\L)$. \end{proof}
+\begin{lemma} If $\Gamma$ is a pro-finite group, $V$ an $n$-dimensional $\Ql$-vector space, and $\rho\co \Gamma \to \GL(V)$ a continuous representation (where the latter is given the $\ell$-adic topology) then there exists a lattice $\L \subset V$ such that $\rho$ factors through $\GL(\L)$. \end{lemma} \begin{proof} Since $\Gamma$ is pro-finite, it is compact, and hence $\rho(\Gamma)\le \GL(V)$ must be compact. \cite[LG 4 Appendix 1 Theorems 1 and 2]{Se} show that every compact subgroup of $\GL(V)$ is contained in a maximal compact subgroup, and that the maximal compact subgroups are of the form $\GL(\L)$.
+Explicitly, we choose a lattice $\L_0 \subset V$, then set $\L= \sum_{\gamma \in \Gamma} \rho(\gamma) \L_0$ (with compactness ensuring the sum is finite). \end{proof}

+\begin{remark} In particular, when $\Gamma = \pi_f^{\et}(X)$, this means that finite-dimensional representations of $\Gamma^{\alg}$ are smooth $\Ql$-sheaves on $X$, while finite-dimensional representations of $\Gamma^{\red}$ are semisimple $\Ql$-sheaves.
+The Zariski-dense map $\rho\co \Gamma \to R(\Ql)$ identifies $R$-representations with a full tensor subcategory of semisimple $\Ql$-sheaves, and $\Gamma^{\rho,\mal}$-representations are Artinian extensions of these semisimple sheaves. \end{remark}